verze-app/solana-php-sdk/README.md

 ---

 :warning: **This project is not being actively maintained.** Use at your own risk.
 Please feel free to open an issue if you'd like to take it over.
+Tighten will *not* provide any support for this package as it exists right now; please don't email us expecting any support.

 ---